Skip to main content

 In the silent sands of Egypt’s Valley of the Kings, beneath centuries of dust and forgotten tombs, lay a mystery that would captivate the world.
 When British archaeologist Howard Carter first peered through a small chiseled hole in a sealed doorway in 1922, his breath caught.
 “Can you see anything?” his patron asked.
 Carter’s response: “Yes—wonderful things.”

+It was a moment that would echo through history, a discovery that would leave the world in awe.
 He had uncovered the tomb of Tutankhamun, a young pharaoh whose name would echo louder in death than it ever did in life.

 A Short Reign, a Lasting Legacy